Longer Combination Vehicles

 The disadvantages to LCVs may include:

 - Safety: Large trucks are involved in a disproportional percentage of fatal collisions.
-However, statistics on LCVs are difficult to obtain because of the low number of vehicle involved.
+However, statistics on LCVs are difficult to obtain because of the low number of vehicles involved.
 Triples tend to sway and can leave the lane they are traveling in, although sway can be lessened by advanced connector types.
 Triples also require more passing length, spray more rain and snow, and have a history of being underpowered while climbing steep grades.

 - Pavement Damage: Heavier trucks deteriorate the pavement structure at an accelerated rate.
 A study at University of Texas found that one big rig pass causes the damage equivalent to 2,000 to 3,000 cars.
 However, the extra pavement damage from LCVs may be mitigated by the increased number of axles.